So, I decided to have a personal website. The next step is crucial in the whole process of having a fast and reliable site.

 Hosting is nothing more than a place where your website will be located.
 See it like an external hard drive that serves your website to the rest of the world.
-There are many companies that can provide you with these hosting services, but I suggest that first, you read forums and blogs about other user experiences for the hosting company that you are planning to choose.
-In that way, you don’t fall into surprises like bad services, slow speeds and reliability problems.
+Many companies can provide you with these hosting services, but I suggest that first, you read forums and blogs about other user experiences for the hosting company you plan to choose.
+That way, you don’t fall into surprises like inadequate services, slow speeds and reliability problems.
 I chose a local company named Compbell.

-I chose for a shared Linux server, but this decision, depends on the tools and software you are going to install. (explained further in part 3)
+I chose a shared Linux server, but this decision depends on the tools and software you will install. (explained further in part 3)

-Most websites are on a shared server, which means that you share the same hardware/hard disk/etc. with other websites.
-This is cheaper in yearly costs and slower than a more expensive dedicated server where you have all the space and hardware for yourself.
+Most websites are on a shared server, meaning you share the same hardware/hard disk/etc. With other websites.
+This is cheaper yearly and slower than a more expensive dedicated server where you have all the space and hardware for yourself.
 A dedicated server is only interesting for huge content websites or e-commerce.

 While searching for the best hosting company, you also need to choose a domain name.
-If you are lucky, the name you want is still free; as in my case, the domain name “dirkbeckers” was still available.
-Optionally you can choose different extensions like *.com *.net *.org *.eu *.be and many others.
+If you are lucky, the name you want is still free; in my case, the domain name “dirkbeckers” was still available.
+Optionally, you can choose extensions like *.com *.net *.org *.eu *.be and many others.